Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Introduction

-In conclusion, our main contributions are generally summarized as follows: \begin{itemize} \item We propose the first weakly supervised COD dataset with scribble annotation.
-It accelerates the annotation time to \textasciitilde 10 seconds per image, which is 360 times faster than the pixel-wise's.
-Additionally, it overcomes pixel-wise annotation's limitation of equal significance assignment to every object pixel.
-Our method tends to have better command of object's main body by scribble learning. \item We propose the first end-to-end weakly supervised training framework for COD.
-It consists of novel consistency loss functions to impose stronger and more reliable consistency constraints to models, and feature-guided loss functions utilizing high-level semantically significant features targeted at COD tasks. \item We propose a novel network for scribble learning, depending on observations that camouflaged objects generally have low-level contrasts (\textit{e.g.,} texture, color, and intensity) or logical semantic discontinuity (\textit{e.g.,} different objects) with the background.
-Low-level contrasts expand scribbles to wider likely camouflaged regions, and logical semantic information finalizes the objects. \item Experimental results show that our model outperforms relevant state-of-the-art methods on three COD benchmarks with an average improvement of 11.0$\%$ on MAE, 3.2$\%$ on S-measure, 2.5$\%$ on E-measure and 4.4$\%$ on weighted F-measure. \end{itemize}
+In conclusion, our main contributions are as follows: \begin{itemize} \item We propose the first weakly-supervised COD dataset with scribble annotation. \ryn{Compared with pixel-wise annotation, it takes only $\sim$10 seconds to annotate each image (360 times faster) and overcomes the limitation of assigning equal importance} to every object pixel. \item We propose the first end-to-end weakly-supervised COD framework.
+It includes novel feature-guided loss functions and consistency loss.
+Imitating human perceptions, the loss functions guide the network to extract high-level features that help distinguish objects and impose stability on the predictions. \item We propose a novel network for scribble learning, which utilizes low-level contrasts to expand the scribbles to wider camouflaged regions and logical semantic information to finalize the objects. \item Experimental results show that our framework outperforms relevant state-of-the-art methods on three COD benchmarks with an average improvement of 11.0$\%$ on MAE, 3.2$\%$ on S-measure, 2.5$\%$ on E-measure, and 4.4$\%$ on weighted F-measure. \end{itemize}